bbejeck/confluent-cli-plugins/README.md

   - Creates a cluster with the preferred cloud provider and region
   - Generates API key and secret for cluster access
   - Enables Schema Registry
   - Generates API key and secret for Schema Registry access
-  - Prints a client configuration to STDOUT (user specified - defaults to Java)
   - Writes API key and secret for cluster and SR to files, writes client config to file
   - TODO
     - Support creating environment and service account